anon-blue/anon.blue/README.txt

 Check with your hardware vendor for any BIOS updates.
 Disable
 BIOS memory options such as caching or shadowing, F you need
-to use Safe hode to remove or disable components , and then
+to use Safe hode to remove or disable components , and njkhk;ehlbqbhfhuirhqbbhfh lqwanva;hhq bfhr;oq;
-select Safe Mode.

 Technical information: